mehedi23/mehedi23/README.md

 👋 **Full-Stack Software Engineer | Django • React • React Native | 5+ Years of Experience**

-Passionate, self-taught Software Engineer with over 5 years of immersive experience in the tech industry.
+Passionate, self-taught software developer with over 5 years of immersive experience in the tech industry.
 I specialize in building web and mobile applications.
 With a mathematics background, I’ve overcome challenges to successfully develop and deploy mobile and web applications, showcasing my dedication to continuous learning and leadership in software development. 🚀

 ---